ChadAMiller/hungergames/README.md

 *    If you're new to Python and just want to test a given solution against the builtin robots, edit `Player.py` and fill your solution in the class at the bottom.

 *    You can modify the Game options (ie: maximum and average number of rounds) with one of two mechanisms.
 1) Editing the defaults in app.py.
 For example `DEFAULT_AVERAGE_ROUNDS = 500`.
-2) Specifying arguments through app.py (see `python app.py -h` for more information).
+2) Specifying command-line arguments through app.py (see `python app.py -h` for more information).

 *    All players inherit from `Player.BasePlayer`.